pactus-project/docs/content/protocol/transaction/unbond.md

 ## Payload Structure

-The unbond transaction has a payload consists the following field:
+The unbond transaction has a payload that consists of the following field:

 | Field             | Size     |
 | ----------------- | -------- |